percona/pxc_scheduler_handler/README.md

 ## Download and compile from source
 This project follows the GO layout standards as for https://github.com/golang-standards/project-layout

-Once you have GO installed and running (version 1.15.8 is recommended.
-Version 1.16 is not supported yet)
+Once you have GO installed and running (version 1.16 is recommended.
+Version 1.15.8 is still supported)

 Clone from github: `git clone https://github.com/Tusamarco/proxysql_scheduler.git`